 Start by reading The Story of Ping (or listen to it online here) and introduce the little duck who travels the Yangtze River.
 Review the letter Y sound for the yellow Yangtze River.
-The letter Y can be challenging for younger children to write, so focus on the sound for now.

-Activity 1: Ping Picture Lacing – Print out this picture of Ping on cardstock, and ask your child if they would like to color Ping yellow like in the book.
+Activity 1: Print out this picture of Ping on cardstock, and ask your child if they would like to color Ping yellow like in the book.
 (If they want to use another color, that’s fine, too!)
 Then, instead of connecting the dots, use your hole puncher or other sharp tool to punch out the dots and let your child try lacing through the numbers with yarn.

 Activity 2: Using your world map, find China and point out the Yangtze River, the longest river in a single country.
 This short video shows what it looks like in real life.
 (You might also want to point out the pagoda since that’s the next craft project!)